-71 Photos of Hot Celebrity Dads Just in Time for Father’s Day
+Celebrate Father’s Day with These 76 Pics of Hot Celebrity Dads

 Usher

-The "Yeah!" singer's got two tiny tots on his hands, 8-year-old Naviyd Ely and 9-year-old Usher Raymond—both of whom he shares with ex-wife Tameka Foster.
+The "Yeah!" singer's got two tiny tots on his hands, 9-year-old Naviyd Ely and 10-year-old Usher Raymond V—both of whom he shares with ex-wife Tameka Foster.

 Photo: